Skip to content

 Image title 2

-The VRmaze Lite Package Manager in VRmaze Research.
+The MindRun Package Manager in MindDev Research.

 The vertical toolbar gives access to all the useful tools for managing the open package: